skdeshpande91/clustering_spatialMeans/README.md

 ## clustering_spatialMeans

 ---

 Code for to identify different clusters of average crime level with largest posterior probability.

 ---

 ## Example
-The code currently runs (see code snippet below).
+The code currently runs (see forthcoming code snippet).
+The repo contains the following:

+* scripts: R scripts to generate testing data, plot partitions, and test main functions
+* src: C++ source code

 ## To-do